 - Palm Sunday through Holy Saturday and Easter Sunday

 Greek Orthodox Lent is a time of fasting, which means abstaining from foods that contain animals with red blood (meats, poultry, game) and products from animals with red blood (milk, cheese, eggs, etc.), and fish and seafood with backbones.
 Olive oil and wine are also restricted.
-The number of meals on each day is also limited.
+The number of meals each day is also limited.

 Note: Vegetable margarine, shortening, and oils are allowed if they do not contain any dairy products and are not derived from olives.